dotnet/apireviews/2018/System.Utf8String/README.md

     - Not reviewed today, but logically an 8-bit representation for a code point in `Utf8String`

+Please note that none of these names are final.
+This is a preliminary review and we're focusing on the concepts and their shape, rather than their names.

 ## Default arguments vs. overloads for Ordinal

 Logically, we want all methods that take a `StringComparison` to default its